Dipak-Chauhan/Vanced-For-Youtube/README.md

 2. Now You Need To Enable Developer Mode Then Three Options Will Appears (1-Load Unpacked,Pack Extension, 3-Update)

 3. Then Go To Load Unpacked And Select The Main Folder Of Extension

+It's Not That Optimized Right Now If Sometime It's Not Working Then Reload The Youtube Or Reload The Extension

+I Am Working On This To Fully Optimize It :)